AbelBlossom/remaths/README.md

 ![enter image description here](https://user-images.githubusercontent.com/37389491/122314594-f9f16680-cf07-11eb-95e8-1548c2705c1f.png)

-Hi, this is **reMath**, a flutter package that provide handy function to help in gesture animations and other calculations. *inspired by the react-native reanimated package* thanks to software mansion for [react-native reanimated](https://github.com/software-mansion/react-native-reanimated)
+Hi, this is **reMath**, a flutter package that provide handy functions to help in gesture animations and other calculations. *this is inspired by the react-native reanimated package*.
+Thanks to software mansion for [react-native reanimated](https://github.com/software-mansion/react-native-reanimated)

 ## Operators and helpers